 A good manager must possess the following qualities:

-- Adaptability, able to adjust to different situations and employee profiles.
+- Adaptability, ability to adjust to different situations, and employee profiles.

-- Leadership, to inspire respect and motivate their teams, regardless of the type of management adopted.
+- Leadership, is to inspire respect and motivate teams, regardless of the type of management adopted.

-- Pedagogical skills, allowing the manager to transmit knowledge and develop the skills of their employees.
+- Pedagogical skills, allow the manager to transmit knowledge and develop the skills of their employees.

-- Effective communication skills, essential to give clear direction and listen to employee feedback.
+- Effective communication skills, are essential to give clear direction and listen to employee feedback.

 - Attentive to employee opinions to improve the company’s dynamics and promote trust and commitment.